The nose is the most prominent feature of the face, and changing its shape can drastically alter the appearance of a person.

 > Newer Goretex implants can now be carved and shaped.

-> Softer in consistency thus lesser pressure on the surrounding skin.
+> Softer in consistency thus lesser pressure over surrounding skin.

 > Alternative for those with Silicone rejection.